jyl625/JSdewValley/README.md

 # Background

 JSdewValley is a lite clone of Stardew Valley.
 The original Stardew Valley is a simulation role-playing video where players can grow crops, raise livestock, craft goods, and engage in other activities around the town of Stardew Valley.
-This game, JSdewValley, will feature a simple farming simulation where players can manage their own farm by planting and sell harvested crops to collect as much profit as possible.
+This game, JSdewValley, will feature a simple farming simulation where players can plant seeds, water plants, harvest crops, and sell produce to collect as much profit as possible.

 ---